MicrosoftDocs/entra-docs/docs/identity-platform/custom-extension-tokenissuancestart-setup.md

     [!INCLUDE [nuget-code](./includes/scenarios/custom-extension-tokenissuancestart-setup-nuget-code.md)]

-1. Next, open the *local.settings.json* file and add the `AzureWebJobsStorage` value as shown in the following snippet: <!--Added automatically in Visual Studio?-->
+1. Next, open *local.settings.json* and add the `AzureWebJobsStorage` value as shown in the following snippet:

     ```json
     {